 Specialist – it may be necessary to seek specialist advice and regular long-term support from a specialist professional within the school.
 Such specialists may include Speech Therapists or Educational Psychologists.
 Sometimes the school will enlist the services of external professionals, such as occupational therapists, sensory advisory teachers or services provided by the Local Authority.
 The school may need to prioritise referrals to these services.
-However, for a very small number of pupils, access to these specialists may be through a Statement of SEN or an EHC Plan.
+However, for a very small number of pupils, access to these specialists may be through an Education Health Care (EHC) Plan.

 WHAT KINDS OF SPECIAL EDUCATIONAL NEEDS ARE PROVIDED FOR AT CHURCHILL GARDENS PRIMARY ACADEMY?